tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Keywwords: wild water、big-size carp、automatical, winter、night and dawn(fish behavior).

-Why I got this idea at the begining? : I have seen lots of local anglers(some of my friends) spending lots of time on the bank just waiting for bite using pole.
+A quick recap: As previsouly said, I have seen lots of local anglers(some of my friends) spending lots of time on the bank just waiting for bite using pole.
 And in carp fishing of UK/US this got little bit better with bivvy/coffee maker/cookware etc esp in the ranning and snowing days but just too cumbersome&expensive to carry around.
 Still stay up whole night in the wild doesn't seem to be a relaxing and comfortable experience.
 Fishing in the second half of night is pretty rare to see and possible a quite new territory to explore just out of my curiosity.
-That's eaxctly why I got this idea: non-attened carp fishing.
+That's exactly why I got this idea: non-attened carp fishing.

 Before I jump right to the automatical part - trigger device and how it works, like an old sayings "A beard well lathered is half shaved", I need analyze what kinda fishing strategy would fit in overall big picture ().